Cut task time in half with a high-powered, continuous blade and greater maneuverability

 Band Saws vs. Scroll Saws

 With a fine blade, a scroll saw can virtually turn on a point.
-By comparison, a band saw turns like a seagoing supertanker.
-The blade's width limits how quickly it can turn.
-Scroll saws excel at internal cutouts – some crafts projects have hundreds of them.
+By comparison, a band saw takes very wide turns.
+Remember that your blade's width limits how quickly it can turn.
+Scroll saws excel at internal cutouts, making them ideal for ornate work.